Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Informal pandemic models and main results

 In addition to the choice of a testing policy, the government can also incentivise the population to limit their social interactions, in order to decrease the transmission rate of the disease, by introducing financial penalties.
 More precisely, at time $0$, the government informs the population about its testing policy $\alpha\in\Ac$, as well as its fine policy $\chi \in \mathfrak C$\footnote{See \Cref{ss:def_contract} for a rigorous definition of the set $\mathfrak C$ of admissible fine policies.}, for the lockdown period $[0,T]$.
-Knowing this, the population will choose an interacting behaviour according to the following rules: \begin{enumerate}[label=$(\roman*)$] \item an increase in the tax lowers its utility; \item an increase in the level of interaction (up to a specific threshold, namely $\overline \beta$) improves its well--being; \item the population is scared of having a large number of infected people. \end{enumerate}
+Informally, while the testing policy directly impact the dynamic \eqref{eq:SIS_SIR} of the epidemic, the fine policy will play an indirect role: by being indexed on the proportion of susceptible and infected individuals, this tax will incentivise the population to decrease the transmission rate $\beta$, in order to limit the spread of the epidemic.
+Knowing these policies, the population will choose an interacting behaviour according to the following rules \begin{enumerate}[label=$(\roman*)$] \item an increase in the tax lowers its utility;

+\item an increase in the level of interaction (up to a specific threshold, namely $\overline \beta$) improves its well-being;

+\item the population is scared of having a large number of infected people. \end{enumerate} Then, by anticipating the optimal response of the population to a given policy $(\alpha,\chi)\in\Ac\times\mathfrak C$, the government will optimise this policy in order to maximise its own expected utility.